pixie-io/blog.px.dev/README.md

 ## Contributing

-We are excited to have you contribute to Pixie's documentation!
+We are excited to have you contribute to Pixie's blog!

 ### Dev Setup

 1. Fork this repo.
 2. Create a directory in `content/blogs`.
 3. Add markdown files and media assets.
 4. To run in development mode, run the following commands: